In 1950s Panama diner, glum offshore lawyers count cost of leak

-PANAMA CITY Aghast at the biggest offshore scandal in memory, lawyers, businessmen and politicians flock to one of their favourite haunts, a diner opened in the 1950s nestled between Panama City's financial and historic quarters, to swap notes.
+PANAMA CITY, April 7 Aghast at the biggest offshore scandal in memory, lawyers, businessmen and politicians flock to one of their favorite haunts, a diner opened in the 1950s nestled between Panama City's financial and historic quarters, to swap notes.

 Given the reports from the "Panama Papers" jolting colleagues at shell company specialist Mossack Fonseca, Thursday's huddle over orange juice and sandwiches at Cafe Boulevard Balboa was a less pleasant get-together than usual.